cyril-vandyke/burgershop/README.md

-# Getting Started with Create React App
+# Cyril's Burgershoppe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A timeboxed project to develop a fast-food ordering webpage bootstrapped with Create React App

 ## Available Scripts